Elyar-es/character-recognition/README.md

 ## character-recognition
-### This project is used to decide whether the selected pattern looks like an X or O
+### This project is used to decide whether the given pattern looks more like X or O

-#### they are two variation of this project:
-- Hebb
-- Perceptron
-#### this project is written in Java and JavaFX has been used to implement the GUI
+#### this project is written in Java, JavaFX has been used to implement the GUI